claudy/Highpointers-Konvention-2022/schedule.md

 ### ☕ **Continental Breakfast**

-Time: 7-8:45 a.m.
+Time: 7 - 8:45 a.m.

 Location: Snowflake Room \(3rd floor, Convention Center\)

-What: Grab your freshly brewed coffee, tea, fruit juice, and a danish or donut.
+What: Grab your freshly brewed coffee or tea and a danish or donut.
 Get ready for a day of exploring and adventure!

-## **Daytime Programs**
+## **Daytime Programs (Optional)**

 Konvention attendees can choose to explore the Laurel Highlands region on their own, take advantage of [trails](https://ogden-images-pagely.s3.amazonaws.com/www.7springs.com/images/2020/05/SummerTrailGuide_2020_pg1.pdf) and amenities offered at the resort, or participate in [organized hikes](group-hikes.md), outdoor talks, and other activities.

+### 🥾 **Somerset County High Point Hike**

+Time: leaving from Snowflake Room at 8 a.m.

+What: Seven Sprints resort contains the high point of Somerset County, near Lake Tahoe on the summit of ski slopes.
+We will be hiking from the resort to the summit and back.
+Estimated round-trip time is 1.5 hours.
+Vertical climb is approximately 525 feet over 1.3 miles (one way).

 ### 🏛 **Flight 93 National Memorial**

-Time: 11 a.m.
+Time: meeting there at 11 a.m.

 Location: 6424 Lincoln Hwy, Stoystown, PA 15563

 What: A group will be going to visit the Flight 93 Memorial after breakfast.
 The U.S. Park Service has built a very nice [memorial and visitors center](https://www.nps.gov/flni/index.htm).
-Expect to spend about an hour here, possible a little longer.
+Expect to spend about an hour here, possibly a little longer.

 > Note: The memorial is roughly 30 miles (~45 min drive) east of Seven Springs Resort.